Dynamical formation of polarons in a Bose-Einstein condensate: A variational approach: III. VARIATIONAL ANSATZ

-In this section we employ a time-dependent variational ansatz to study polaron dynamics as previously used in references~\cite{Shchadilova16,LLP53,Drescher18}.
-On one hand we benchmark the results obtained within a variational ansatz against a MEA.
-On the other hand the variational formalism enables us to access to the strongly interacting regime ruled by the full Hamiltonian Eq.~(\ref{eq:LLPH}).
-The ansatz is based on a coherent state product
+In this section we employ a time-dependent variational ansatz to study polaron dynamics as previously used in Refs. ~\cite{Shchadilova16,LLP53,Drescher18}.
+On one hand, we benchmark the results obtained within the variational ansatz against a MEA.
+On the other hand the variational formalism enables us to access the strongly interacting regime ruled by the full Hamiltonian given by Eq.~(\ref{eq:LLPH}).
+The ansatz is based on a coherent state product,